 My son or daughter has a disability, dyslexia or a long term medical condition – what support is available to them?

-Kent has a dedicated Disability and Dyslexia Support Service.
+Kent has a dedicated Student Support Service.
 Its core services include support for students with specific learning difficulties, support for students with physical or sensory impairments and medical conditions, and help with applications for the Disabled Students' Allowance.
 We also have a team of tutors who provide individual specialist tuition and support assistants who can help with note-taking and other learning support requirements.

 If you son or daughter requires this type of support, they should contact the University as soon as possible so we are able to arrange timely provision of the appropriate support services.